 Step 1: Cut & Paint Styrofoam & Wine Corks

 Start by making your mushrooms.
 Cut a styrofoam ball into fourths with your serrated knife.
-Paint with the red paint and then allow to dry.
+Paint with the red paint and then allow it to dry.

 Cut wine corks in half with a craft knife.
 Paint white and allow to dry.